chrabyrd/Automata/README.md

 #### Overview

 Automata is a cellular automation engine.
 It's built entirely out of HTML/CSS/Javascript, with no additional libraries assisting in program function or DOM manipulation (such as jQuery or EaselJS).
-A single external library is used, [JSColor](https://github.com/jo/JSColor), because why hand-code a perfectly functional, non-essential part of the project?

 #### Basic Controls